ederfmartins/cookiecutter-ds-project/README.md

-# cookiecutter-ds-project
+# Cookiecutter-ds-project
-Data-Science-project contains some boilerplate you need to create a ready to deploy (on AWS) artificial inteligence project.
+Cookiecutter-ds-project is a cookiecutter template that contains some boilerplate you need to create a ready to deploy (on AWS) artificial inteligence project.

+Warning: This template is not ready to use yet.
+At this moment this template only configures a local virtualenv and commit some files to github.

 # What this template do for you